scala/scala3/docs/docs/reference/contextual-repr/instance-defs.md

 ## Representative Creation

 A representative without type parameters or given clause is created on-demand, the first time it is accessed.
-No attempt is made to ensure safe publication, which means that different threads might create different representatives for the same `repr` clause.
+It is not required to ensure safe publication, which means that different threads might create different representatives for the same `repr` clause.
 If a `repr` clause has type parameters or a given clause, a fresh representative is created for each reference.

 ## Syntax